shushcat/tractatus-logico-markdownicus/tractatus-logico-markdownicus.md

 author: Ludwig Wittgenstein
 ---

 # 1 The world is everything that is the case.^[The decimal figures as numbers of the separate propositions indicate the logical importance of the propositions, the emphasis laid upon them in my exposition.
-The propositions $n.1$, $n.2$, $n.3$, etc., are comments on proposition No. $n$; the propositions $n.m1$, $n.m2$, etc., are comments on the proposition No. $n.m$; and so on.]
+The propositions $n.1$, $n.2$, $n.3$, etc., are comments on proposition No. $n$; the propositions $n.m1$, $n.m2$, etc., are comments on the proposition No. $n.m$; and so on.] {.unnumbered}

 ## 1.1 The world is the totality of facts, not of things.